hanabi1224/bevy_assets_bundler/README.md

 go to ```target/release``` folder, now you can move example(.exe) and assets.bin to some other place and run, just keep the relative path between them.

+## Disclaimer

+The encryption mechnism this library provides does not protect your assets from **ALL** kinds of reverse engineering as long as the game executable and the assets bundle are distributed to end user.

 ## [License](https://github.com/hanabi1224/bevy_assets_bundler/blob/main/LICENSE)

 MIT